5 Proven Strategies to Reduce No-Shows at Your Auto Repair Shop

 - Create a follow-up process for no-shows

-Most shops can get to a sub-5% no-show rate within 90 days of implementing these strategies.
-That translates to thousands in recovered revenue monthly.
+Most shops can get to a sub-5% no-show rate within 90 days.
+At $385 ARO and 18 daily appointments, that is $135,000+ in recovered revenue annually.

 Tagged with:

-Continue Reading
+Continue reading

 How Missed Calls Are Costing Auto Shops Thousands Every Month